 How We Help

-Customers can also benefit from implementing TeleSign's Score product before triggering voice transactions.
-For example, Score (with Telebureau) helps identify and block high-risk phone numbers, phone types (including Premium numbers), countries, prefixes and number ranges--reducing the likelihood and/or significantly limiting the amount of fraud incurred.
+Customers can also benefit from implementing Telesign’s Intelligence product before triggering voice transactions.
+For example, Intelligence (with Telebureau) helps identify and block high-risk phone numbers, phone types (including Premium numbers), countries, prefixes and number ranges–reducing the likelihood and/or significantly limiting the amount of fraud incurred.
 Assessing a phone number for association with or likelihood of fraud before sending a voice message has been shown to be a particularly effective method for stopping or minimizing IRSF.

 Telesign’s Client Services team can assist customers with additional preventative measures you can take to limit or prevent the impact of IRSF on your platform.
 Charges resulting from IRSF are often the result of vulnerabilities on customers’ websites; which is why it’s important for customers to take steps to prevent it as much as possible.
 Taking the steps above, in conjunction with Intelligence, can significantly limit the impact of such attacks.
 Although Telesign will also proactively monitor for IRSF attacks, and will alert customers if identified, it is the responsibility of customers to take preventative steps proactively to minimize any potential impact of this vulnerability.